jslvtr/OpenGL-Notes/topics/transforms/transformations.rst

 .. math::
   scale * rotate * objectmatrix

-So the matrices would look something like this:
+So the matrices would look something like this (scaling by 3 and rotating by 45°):

 .. math::
+  :nowrap:

   \begin{bmatrix}
 	3&0&0&0\\